 Drinking cold water gives your metabolism an extra kick.
 Your body works to warm it up, burning calories.
 Research finds that 17 ounces of water can raise metabolism by 10-30% for hours.

-This effect is strongest when you drink water early.
+This effect is most potent when you drink water early.
 It helps your body start the day burning calories.

 Water and Appetite Control